CyberMiles/web3-cmt.js/docs/api/validator.md

 - `Object` - Result object.

   - `height`: `Number` - Current block number or the block number if specified.
-  - `data`: `Array` - An array of all current validators and validator candidates.
-For details of validator object, see [web3.cmt.stake.queryValidator](#queryvalidator).
+  - `data`: `Array` - An array of award information of all current validators and backup validators.

 ### Example